DavidOVM/concatWord/README.md

 - Latest node.js and npm required

-- Clone repo and run `npm start` or just `node src/main.js`.
+- Clone repo and run `npm start`.

 - File called `words.txt` is required in /src

-- Average Execution Time for 173k words: `340ms` Measuring tree build and algorithm execution not file read and logs
+- Average Execution Time for 173k words: `500ms`

 #### How does it work?